John W. Powell: Early life and career

 Interrupting his journalism studies at the University of Missouri, Powell rejoined his father at the China Weekly Review.
 After the Japanese Attack on Pearl Harbor, Powell joined the American Office of War Information, the military's journalism program, as a news editor.
-In 1943, Powell was sent to Chungking, China, a city in far southwestern China (and the wartime capital of Free China), where he remained for the rest of the war.
+In 1943, Powell was sent to Chongqing, China, a city in far southwestern China (and the wartime capital of Free China), where he remained for the rest of the war.
 For eight years after World War II, from 1945 until June, 1953, Powell published his journal, first as the "China Weekly Review" and later on, when its revenues declined greatly, as the "China Monthly Review".
+While in China, Powell was an advocate for Chinese sovereignty and was a supporter of Chinese president Cao Kun.